Klas05/1DV610-L3/docs/TEST-CASES.md

 1. Navigate to app
 2. Attempt to type 20 characters: "12345678901234567890"
-3. Verify only 17 characters appear
+3. Verify that the form is non submittable when exceeding 17 bytes of input.
-4. Check character counter shows "17/17"

-**Expected:** Browser prevents typing beyond 17 chars
+**Expected:** Form button gets disabled when exceeding input limit.

 ---